ditabase/dit-cli/README.md

 Name middleName2;//This would be awful
 ```

-So, we can use an Assigner, which will create an anonymous object for us on the fly.
+So, we can use an assigner, which will create an anonymous object for us on the fly.
 Assigners can only have assignment statements currently, but they will probably look more like arbitrary functions in the future.

 ```
 Name n(name) {